Documentary Wedding Photographer

 Since 2004, I have specialised in documentary wedding photography (you can read more about this approach below), pioneering an approach where bride and grooms could enjoy the company of their friends and family and not spend the bulk of their wedding day posing for the camera.
 I am proud to say I have won a few awards along the way, such as Professional Photographer magazine’s ‘Wedding Photographer of the Year’.

 I discovered the medium of photography whilst attending art school.
-Paintbrushes eventually gave way to cellulose acetate, I built a rudimentary darkroom in the attic, where I learnt to develop film and hand print photographs through a seemingly magical process that allowed images to emerge out of tray of chemicals.
+Paintbrushes eventually gave way to cellulose acetate.
+I built a rudimentary darkroom in my parent’s attic, where I learnt to develop film and hand print photographs through a seemingly magical process that allowed images to emerge out of tray of chemicals.

 I am in the fortunate position of having gained an enviable reputation for my discrete method of capturing timeless wedding photography, that the majority of new commissions come from past client recommendations.
-I have had the pleasure of photographing hundreds of weddings, each one captured with a unique set of images as I allow the day to flow naturally.
-I continue to commit myself to providing the best wedding photography I can, without turning the wedding into a controlled photoshoot.
-You can take advantage from my experience of photographing of over 400 weddings, through this wedding planning advice page where I have shared a few thoughts and ideas.
+I have had the privilege of photographing hundreds of weddings, each one captured with a unique set of images as I allow the day to unfold naturally.
+My commitment remains the same, to providing the best wedding photography I can, without turning the wedding into a controlled photoshoot.

 Photographic reportage, photojournalism or documentary wedding photography is simply telling the story of the day using a sequence of emotive pictures.
 Weddings are beautiful to photograph with so many different emotions but they have to be treated with a delicate touch.
 After all fleeting moments can not be recreated and you can not print a memory.
 So an ability to respond quickly and quietly is paramount to provide images that perfectly capture the essence of your wedding day with the integrity it deserves.

 “Sacha was amazing in understanding what we wanted out of our photo’s – we didn’t want staged shots and wanted everyone to feel comfortable and this is exactly what he did!
-Lots of people commented on the photo’s how they didn’t even know there was a photographer around majority of the time, which for us was exactly what we wanted.
-His communication before was great and we’re so pleased with the results!”
+Lots of people commented on the photo’s how they didn’t even know there was a photographer around majority of the time, which for us was exactly what we wanted.”

 Fran & Tom

 An experienced documentary wedding photographer will be able to capture most of the day using the ambient light.
 Though this does take some investment in professional cameras together with the highest quality lenses but they will allow most scenes to be captured without the need to impose artificial light.
 The is nothing like a flash of fabricated illumination to destroy the sanctuary of a moment.
 Not only does it destroy the delicate atmosphere created by candles or dimmed lighting, but the subject matter and those in the surrounding area become instantly aware of the presence of a photographer.
-The natural behaviour of people enjoying themselves will change as self consciousness sets in.
-So a good documentary photographer will possess empathy to communicate the emotion of a scene.
-They must also have technical ability to have the skill to capture a fleeting moment and lastly they must also have the artistic vision to create an interesting and aesthetically pleasing picture.
+Once that happens, natural behaviour fades and self-consciousness takes over.